Profile: Myanmar President Thein Sein

 But once he took office, Thein Sein's government began a process of change that surprised his critics.

 He met freed pro-democracy leader Aung San Suu Kyi, who subsequently chose to bring her NLD party back into the political process, having boycotted the November polls.

-The NLD contested by-elections in April which were deemed by observers to be largely free and fair.
-It won 43 of the 44 seats it contested, giving it a small presence in parliament.
+The NLD contested by-elections which were deemed by observers to be largely free and fair.

-"There is a quiet determination to him, he is quiet and soft-spoken but will not flinch from a question posed to him," Vijay Nambiar, the UN's top adviser on Burma, told Bloomberg.
+"There is a quiet determination to him, he is quiet and soft-spoken but will not flinch from a question posed to him," Vijay Nambiar, the UN's top adviser on Myanmar, told Bloomberg.

-Asked whether he was afraid he would be swept away by the winds of change like Mikhail Gorbachev after the fall of the Soviet Union, Thein Sein answered: "I would like to say that Gorbachev and I are not alike, I tell you that.
+Asked in a BBC interview whether he was afraid he would be swept away by the winds of change like Mikhail Gorbachev after the fall of the Soviet Union, Thein Sein answered: "I would like to say that Gorbachev and I are not alike, I tell you that.